venenux/alpine-espanol/recetas/alpine-recetas-hacer-paquetes-alpine-localmente.md

 Ahora **cierre la sesión de la cuenta de root, e inicie sesión como `general`**.

 ### Iniciando sesion y configurando el entorno

+User must be in some special groups what will be only available if you follow this guide from beggining!

 ```
 mkdir -m 775 -p /home/general/Devel